Peel Sessions 1979–1983

-Peel Sessions 1979–1983 is a compilation album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released in 2000.
+Peel Sessions 1979–1983 is a compilation album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released in 2000.
 The songs were recorded between 1979 and 1983 for the BBC Radio 1 show presented by John Peel.
 "Electricity" is added as a bonus track and is the original version that was featured on their debut single on Factory Records (FAC6).
-"Bunker Soldiers" was recorded for the first and fourth sessions; the version from the fourth session was not released on this album.
+"Bunker Soldiers" was recorded for the first and fourth sessions; the version from the fourth session was not originally released on this album.
+A special vinyl edition released for Record Store Day in 2025 included the missing version of Bunker Soldiers, omitting Electricity.

 Reception

 Aaron Badgley of AllMusic wrote, "The CD is well recorded, and the playing is tight and exciting.
 Andy McCluskey and Paul Humphreys have never sounded so good and so alive and energetic on any of the studio releases.
 Highly recommended."
 Badgley asserted that the original 7" version of "Electricity" is itself "worth the price of the CD".
 Trouser Press called the album "a must-have for fans".
 In The Morning News, Andrew Womack said, "OMD is not just about 'If You Leave'.
 And this compilation of Peel Sessions from 1979 to 1983 highlights their songwriting ability, focus, and technique by stripping all the songs to their essentials."